Every Nicolas Winding Refn Film Ranked

 Our Review: Drive (2011): A Fully Realised Art House Action

 On some level, this does make the film a crime drama, though the film jumps in and out of the zones of classic Refn limbo-thriller and heist-thriller.
-Ryan Gosling plays a mechanic-stunt double-gateway car driver, who gets involved in a robbery, and among other things, is also a hopeless compassionate who cares for his neighbour (played by Carey Mulligan) and her kid.
+Ryan Gosling plays a mechanic / stunt-double / gateway car driver, who gets involved in a robbery and is, among other things, also hopelessly compassionate, while he cares for his neighbour (played by Carey Mulligan) and her kid.
 The film is an intertwining of crime, family, and circumstantial destiny.

 4. Fear X (2003)

 A mall security guard has a tape of a double homicide, in which his wife is killed.
-While tracking her murder, through transcendental clues and Lynchian transitions, the film gets into murkier business of the known and the all-knowing versus the unknown and the un-knowing.
+While tracking her murderer, through transcendental clues and Lynchian transitions, the film gets into the murky business of the known and the all-knowing versus the unknown and the un-knowing.
 Clandestine enterprises have their own oomph factor, namely from the whole secrets are sexy vibe, but what happens when the un-knowing gets in on these secrets?
 What is the truth value of truth post revelation?

 Refn explores these dynamics through the security guard, played by John Turturro, and his pursuit to know what really happened.
 On the face of it, it is a noir-thriller with out-worldly sequences, but there is within it a curtained tale of surveillance, the Benthamian notion of all-seeing-ness, and relative scales of truth.